manny-fl/LucasBJJ/README.md

 DESCRIPTION OVERVIEW;
   .The objective of the Website is to bring Visitors to the Instructors(Lucas Leite) Courses and contact for Seminar Information.

-   This Website is a platform for the Instructor to promote his/her content professionally.
+   This Website is a platform for the Instructor to promote their content professionally.
 More features can be added if neccessary.

 WEBSITE BREAKDOWN
   1. Site Navigation